2nd Canadian Division: First World War

 The formation of the 2nd Canadian Division began in May 1915 in Britain, following the arrival of a large contingent of soldiers from Canada.
 The 2nd Division remained in Great Britain only a short time before embarking for the Western Front in September 1915.
 It joined the 1st Canadian Division to form the Canadian Corps.
-The division was under the command of Major General R.E.W.
-Turner, and its members spent a long and bitterly cold winter in a Belgian section of the front between Ploegsteert Wood and St. Eloi, south of Ypres.
+The division was under the command of Major General Richard Turner, and its members spent a long and bitterly cold winter in a Belgian section of the front between Ploegsteert Wood and St. Eloi, south of Ypres.
 The 2nd Canadian Division served on the Western Front until the Armistice of 11 November 1918.